 The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.

-B-2: Individual Cost Limit (1 of 2)

-a.
-Individual Cost Limit.
-The following individual cost limit applies when determining whether to deny home and community-based services or entrance to the waiver to an otherwise eligible individual (select one).
-Please note that a state may have only ONE individual cost limit for the purposes of determining eligibility for the waiver:

-No Cost Limit.
+Specify: Append ix B: Participant Access and Eligibility B-2: Individual Cost Limit (1 of 2) com ividual Cost Limit.
+The following individual cost limit applies when determining whether to deny home and amunity-based services or entrance to the waiver to an otherwise eligible individual ( select one ).
+Please note that a state have only ONE individual cost limit for the purposes of determining eligibility for the waiver: No Cost Limit.
 The state does not apply an individual cost limit.
 Do not complete Item B-2-b or item B-2-c.
 Cost Limit in Excess of Institutional Costs.
 The state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the state.
-Complete Items B-2-b and B-2-c.

-The limit specified by the state is (select one)

-A level higher than 100% of the institutional average.

-Specify the percentage:

-Institutional Cost Limit.
+Complete Items B-2-b and B-2-c .
+The limit specified by the state is (select one) A level higher than 100% of the institutional average.
+Specify the percentage: Other Specify: Institutional Cost Limit.
 Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete Items B-2-b and B-2-c.
+Complete Itams B 2 h and B 2 c